Table of contents

 Increased team understanding

-Backlog refinement sessions give the development team and product owner a chance to discuss the details of each user story.
-They help clarify the scope, requirements, and potential blockers so everyone knows exactly what's expected before the sprint starts.
+Backlog refinement sessions give the development team and product owner a chance to discuss each user story in detail.
+These conversations help clarify the scope, requirements, and potential blockers for each task, ensuring everyone shares the same understanding before the sprint begins.
+By reducing ambiguity early, refinement prevents miscommunication, avoids unnecessary rework, and increases the team’s confidence in what they are building.

 Better estimations